-In 1991, following the takeover of Mecca, Rank encountered a mountain of debt which they blamed on the economy.
-They decided to sell off some of their subsidiary companies, the first of which was the motorway services.
-These were sold to Michael Guthrie, former CEO of Mecca, in December 1991.
+In 1991, following the takeover of Mecca, the wider Rank business encountered a mountain of debt which they blamed on the economy.
+They decided to sell off some of their "non-core activities", the first of which was the motorway services.
+These were sold to Michael Guthrie, former CEO of Mecca, in December 1991 for £86million.
 As a result the Rank services were all rebranded Pavilion a few months later.
 Rank had also sold him Pizzaland and Prima Pasta.

 Two brand new services were included in the deal, which Rank said had not reached their full potential.
 Swansea had only been open four months at the time too.
 Building these may have been an effort to increase the value of the subsidiary.

 The Rank Group continues to operate casinos today.

 The Rank Organisation's iconic gongman logo was used throughout their motorway services.
 Originally, their sites were branded 'Top Rank Motorport', in black-on-white and styled like a wheel.
-Their logo changed from black to a very dark green.
+Their logo changed from black to a very dark green in 1979.

 In the 1980s, their parent company's green colour scheme became more prominent.
 Initially, their road signs used green-on-white, but this was later reversed to white-on-green.

 The following services were owned by Top Rank:

 - Anderton (M61)